Pulover/PuloversMacroCreator/Documentation/Settings.md

 > 	}
 > }

-You can also click on the *Index* Column Header to turn this option On/Off.
 You can change the default colors clicking on the color shown here and picking a new one from the selector.

-**Show Indentation for Loops and Statements**: When activated Actions inside Loops or Statements will be shown with indentation.
+### Show Indentation for Loops and Statements

+When activated Actions inside Loops or Statements will be shown with indentation.
 You can also double-click on the *Action* Column Header to turn this option On/Off.

+### Virtual Keys

-**Virtual Keys**: System keys and Modifiers that will be recognized during Recording and when Capture keys is enabled.
+System keys and Modifiers that will be recognized during Recording and when Capture keys is enabled.
+If your keyboard layout has a key that is not being captured, press it once and click the *Key History* button to see its VK and SC codes.
+You can add them to the list as `{VKnn}`, `{SCnn}` or `{VKnnSCnn}`.

 ## Recording